DavidP15/jigsaw/README.md

   "TemplateOn": 255 /*the color for space the piece does occupy */ }
 ```
-there are two command line flags.
+There are two command line flags.
 They are init and images. init is the path to your initialization file. images is the path to your images folder.

 You use like this:
 ```